jon-gomezz/remote-water-pumping-monitoring/docs/en/architecture.md

 The strongest aspects of the architecture are:

-* clear separation of concerns between acquisition, transmission, network management, processing, and visualization
+* Clear separation of concerns between acquisition, transmission, network management, processing, and visualization
-* reuse of industrial hardware already suited to the environment
+* Reuse of industrial hardware already suited to the environment
-* centralized monitoring for geographically distributed assets
+* Centralized monitoring for geographically distributed assets
-* scalability beyond the pilot deployment
+* Scalability beyond the pilot deployment
-* practical integration of OT and IoT layers
+* Practical integration of OT and IoT layers
-* combination of operational dashboards and historical cloud analytics
+* Combination of operational dashboards and historical cloud analytics

 ---